Finding the Full/Minimum

 The full load of a power supply refers to the maximum operation ratings of the power supply.
 If it is supplying the rated current (same as maximum current) at the rated voltage, then the load that is connected is the full load.
 There is no set value for a full load because each power supply is rated differently.

 The more important value that many people should be concerned with is the minimum load requirement.
-This is the value needed for many multiple-output power supplies as well as many unregulated power supplies to function correctly.
+This is the value needed for many switch mode power supplies as well as many unregulated power supplies to function correctly.

 Using Ohm's Law: V = IR, you can calculate the minimum load if you know the voltage and minimum current ratings.